alihashmiii/Lineage-Mapper/README.md

 ![alt text](https://github.com/alihashmiii/Lineage-Mapper/blob/master/uploadReadMe/tablesandtree.png)

-##### **Note: the death toll for now is comprised of only those cells that are unassigned from the previous frame.
-This can change if one uses the centroid informations of the tracked cells.
-Notably, cells that do not move much across multiple frames can be considered dead.**
+##### **Note: the death toll is comprised of only those cells that are unassigned from the previous frame.
+This can change if one uses the centroid information of the tracked cells.
+Notably, cells that do not move much across multiple frames can be considered dead.
+Information about apoptosis can be obtained separately (using LineageMapperTools.m)**

 #### 8. `Cell as Regions for Computations`